Skip to main content

 If you want one workflow to collect, track, and pay out with clearer controls, review Merchant of Record for freelancers.
 Then confirm fit for your markets.

 Record each expense when it happens with the original currency amount, USD translation, and the exchange-rate date used.
 Verify that every deductible item has supporting documents attached, such as a receipt, invoice, canceled check, or similar record, and confirm your translations follow the rate in effect when you receive, pay, or accrue the item.
-Automate category rules, receipt capture, and multi-currency records, but treat FEIE as conditional, not automatic, until you verify your foreign tax home and the current filing-year exclusion amount (Add current threshold after verification).
+Automate category rules, receipt capture, and multi-currency records, but treat FEIE as conditional, not automatic, until your foreign tax home and the applicable filing-year exclusion amount are verified.
 Next step: audit your last 20 transactions and fix any line missing original currency, USD amount, rate date, or backup document.

 Use a tracker that handles FEIE and Schengen counting together, not just a basic travel diary.
 Verify each day log against your travel records (for example, passport stamps, boarding passes, calendar entries, and lodging records), since FEIE physical presence uses 330 full days during any period of 12 consecutive months and Schengen short-stay policy is 90 days in any 180-day period across the 29-country area.
 Automate daily location capture and alerts for missing exit dates or approaching limits.
 Next step: backfill the last 180 days of travel before relying on forward-looking totals.